So I’ve decided upon Knee Arthroplasty – Knee replacement surgery

 My goal was to become knowledgable about the process of the surgery itself.
 That is what happens during the surgery and the healing process afterwards.

-Also I wanted to look at as many ways as possible to prepare for the surgery.
-How can one be as prepared as one can be for the surgery?
+Preparing for surgery, sometimes called “Prehabilitation” is gaining in importance within the medical community.
+I wanted to look at as many ways as possible to prepare for the surgery.
+I wanted to be a prepared as possible.

 Why have surgery?

 Some have called surgery “Controlled Trauma.”
 So why would someone elect to do such a thing?
 I mean they use knives, saws, hammers, and screws.
 Without the vast knowledge of anesthesia, modern surgery would be impossible.

 Trust me, I didn’t want to go through surgery I tried everything I could think of to avoid “the knife”.